Backpacking Photography Tips

 Be particularly aware of how the light changes.
 The position of the sun and the type of light can make the difference between a good and great photo.

 See and photograph with your own eyes.
 Don’t set out armed with GPS coordinates just so you can replicate the other guy’s photo.

 Selecting A Campsite

-Ideally you’ll need to select a campsite, or base camp on longer trips, that is in close proximity* to your subject matter.
-If your campsite is a mile or more from that perfect mountain view or field of wildflowers you’ll need to rush to get there in time set up.
+Ideally, you’ll need to select a campsite or base camp on longer trips, that is in close proximity* to your subject matter.
+If your campsite is a mile or more from that perfect mountain view or field of wildflowers you’ll need to rush to get there in time to set up.